hibari-labs/hibari-read-the-docs/doc/app-dev-guide/client-api-erlang.rst

       - ``-type table() :: atom()``

-   :type Tab: table()
+   :type Table: table()

-   :param Key:
-      Key to add to the table, in association with a paired value
+   :param Key: Key to add to the table, in association with a paired value

       - ``-type key() :: iodata()``
       - ``-type iodata() :: iolist() | binary()``